Generic selectors

 An oath that is never fulfilled is a lie.
 Any oath that is broken is one that was sworn falsely:

-NOTE: This is better written, “ye shall not swear falsely by my name” because falsely grammatically links to swear, not name, as shown in the following scriptures.
+NOTE: This is better understood as, “you shall not swear falsely by My name” because falsely grammatically links to swear, not name, as shown in the following scriptures.

-PSALM 24:4 He who has clean hands and a pure heart, who has not lifted up his soul to vanity and has not sworn deceitfully.
+PSALM 24:4 He who has clean hands and a pure heart, who has not lifted up his soul to an idol, nor sworn deceitfully.

-ECCLESIASTES 5:4 When thou vowest a vow unto God, defer not to pay it; for He hath no pleasure in fools: pay that which thou hast vowed.
+ECCLESIASTES 5:4 When you make a vow to God, do not delay to pay it; for He has no pleasure in fools.
+Pay what you have vowed

 HOSEA 10:4 They have spoken words, swearing falsely in making a covenant.
 Thus judgment springs up like hemlock in the furrows of the field.